 10) The use of special, complex, computerized “devices” in warfare (11:24-25, KJV) is a feature peculiar to modern times.
 (Points 9-10 are covered here in this Post).

-12) The “abomination that makes desolate” does not refer to some ancient form of idol worship, but a thorough study of this phrase brings to light its hidden meaning as a cryptic reference, in the ancient language, to a modern vehicle of war that enters the “temple”.
+12) The “abomination that makes desolate” does not refer to some ancient form of idol worship, but a thorough study of this phrase brings to light its hidden meaning as a cryptic reference, in the ancient language, to a modern vehicle of war entering the “temple”.
 (Daniel 11:31, ESV) (Refer to the posts in Unraveling the Mystery of the Abomination for more information.)

-13) The phrases “at the appointed time” and “time of the end” (11:27, 29, 35, 40) are referring to that momentous event of Christ’s return.
+13) The phrases “at the appointed time” and “time of the end” (11:27, 29, 35, 40) are referring to that momentous event of Christ’s Return.
 It is the fixed destination of human history, over which the other events taking place around that time in history are “appointed” and will have no power either to hasten or delay.
 These phrases should indicate clearly enough that the passages where they are found are not dealing with past events, but with events that will happen just prior to Christ’s return.

 Nevertheless, the passages in verses 27 and 35 about peace treaties and persecution convey the idea that these things have been going on throughout history, which is certainly true.
 (See “History Repeats Itself” Appendix.)
 Yet the passages zero in on that version of those events that will happen in the very End.
 But it is easy to mistake some similar event in the past as the fulfillment of these words.
 There have been intermediate fulfillments, true enough, but there is only one ultimate, final fulfillment.